IJSComplexMatter/dtmm/doc/quickstart.rst

 Importing Data
 --------------

-Most likely you have a director data stored in a raw or text file.
-Let us create a sample director data to work with.
+Say you have a director data stored in a raw or text file (or create a sample director data to work with).

 .. doctest::